microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamChannel.md

   - `[Roles <String[]>]`: The roles for that user.
 This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
 Similarly, if the member is a guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
   - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

-MESSAGES <IMicrosoftGraphChatMessage[]>: A collection of all the messages in the channel.
+MESSAGES <IMicrosoftGraphChatMessage1[]>: A collection of all the messages in the channel.
 A navigation property.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: References to attached objects like files, tabs, meetings etc.
     - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.